"Preserving Languages: Open, Free and Accessible Knowledge for All"

 o Eastern Region - (Walter Sisulu University)

-Cycle 2: will comprise 1-day events to follow soon after the 3-day events, to allow for trained participants to run their own training events (train the trainer).
+Cycle 2: will comprise of train the trainer sessions that will allow trained participants to run their own training events.

 The SWiP project team will be in contact with identified universities to confirm dates for workshops.
 All project related enquiries can be directed to swip@sadilar.org